-While the claim data used in this tool will be updated periodically, only the BLM LR2000 will have the absolute up-to-date record of all mining claims.
-This tool is a great resource for visualizing where active claims are, but final research should always be done at the LR2000.
+The claim data displayed in this tool is considered a reference data set, only the BLM LR2000 will have the absolute up-to-date record of all mining claims.
+This tool is a great resource for visualizing where active claims are, but final research should always be done at the MLRS.

 PLSS section values like “21 0330N 0520E 016” can be copied directly into the LR2000 search form, speeding up claims research significantly.